 Wednesday, March 02, 2011

 Looking back, a slight majority of Likely Voters believe the United States should never have gotten involved in Iraq in the first place.
-They also believe the mission there was more of a failure than a success.Rasmussen subscribers can log in to read the rest of this article.
+They also believe the mission there was more of a failure than a success.

 Rasmussen Reports is a media company specializing in the collection, publication and distribution of public opinion information.

 We conduct public opinion polls on a variety of topics to inform our audience on events in the news and other topics of interest.
 To ensure editorial control and independence, we pay for the polls ourselves and generate revenue through the sale of subscriptions, sponsorships, and advertising.
 Nightly polling on politics, business and lifestyle topics provides the content to update the Rasmussen Reports web site many times each day.
 If it's in the news, it's in our polls.
-Additionally, the data drives a daily update newsletter, the Rasmussen Report on radio and other media outlets.
+Additionally, the data drives a daily update newsletter and various media outlets across the country.

 Some information, including the Rasmussen Reports daily Presidential Tracking Poll and commentaries are available for free to the general public.
-Subscriptions are available for $3.95 a month or 34.95 a year that provide subscribers with exclusive access to more than 20 stories per week on Election 2012, consumer confidence, and issues that affect us all.
+Subscriptions are available for $4.95 a month or 34.95 a year that provide subscribers with exclusive access to more than 20 stories per week on upcoming elections, consumer confidence, and issues that affect us all.
 For those who are really into the numbers, Platinum Members can review demographic crosstabs and a full history of our data.